 'Finance Minister' trends on twitter as Sitharaman skips pre-Budget experts meet

-New Delhi, Jan 09: Ahead of union budget, Prime Minister Narendra Modi, on Thursday, brainstorm with top economists at NITI Aayog to discuss the economic slowdown.
+New Delhi, Jan 09: Ahead of the union budget, Prime Minister Narendra Modi, on Thursday, brainstormed with top economists at NITI Aayog to discuss the economic slowdown.
 Interestingly, Finance Minister Nirmala Sitharaman was not present.

 The Prime Minister took suggestions on boosting consumption and generating demand in the economy.
 Home Minister Amit Shah, Commerce Minister Piyush Goyal and Highways Minister Nitin Gadkari were also present.

-This did not go well with the netizens as they questioned the travesty of Modi-Shah government.
+This did not go well with the netizens as they questioned the travesty of the Modi-Shah government.

 Ahead of Union Budget, PM Modi chairs meeting with top economists